bazelbuild/intellij/README.md

 build of an upcoming version.
 A complete mapping of all currently defined versions can be found in  `intellij_platform_sdk/build_defs.bzl`.

+You can import the project into IntelliJ (with the Bazel plugin) via importing the `ijwb/ijwb.bazelproject` file.

 ## Contributions

 We may be able to accept contributions in some circumstances.
 Some caveats: